Raghavvram/Elastic-Stack-Kubernetes/README.md

 ### Initial Setup

 Docker Desktop is setup with Kubernetes.
-Kubectl is installed.
+[Official Docker Documentation](https://docs.docker.com/desktop/kubernetes/) Kubectl is installed.
 Helm package manager is also installed and configured.